tytydraco/yessleep/out/I_woke_up_in_the_middle_of_the_night_and_found_a_note_that_I_dont_remember_writing_.md

 When I calmed down, I slowly went towards the hallway, walking and trying only to find my pillow.
 Until, suddenly, my alarm clock in my room rang, it was the 4:00 alarm that always went off to remind me to take my anxiety medication.
 I was scared at the time, but the scare that would follow would be much worse.

 Less than 10 seconds after hearing the 4 o'clock alarm go off...
 I heard it being unmuted... by someone who wasn't me.
-I started to shake, panicking.
+I started to shake, panicked.
 Scared, I quickly went back to the kitchen and opened my cell phone to call the police.
 And then I received an anonymous email.

 [DO NOT MAKE ANY NOISE.
 DO NOT GO BACK TO YOUR ROOM AND WAIT FOR DAWN.
 If you disobey this WARNING, YOU WILL ACTIVATE A SESSION, AND YOU WILL HAVE TO IDENTIFY ALL ANOMALIES EACH TIME YOU OPEN THE DOOR]